We Fell in Love in October

-"We Fell in Love in October" is a song by Norwegian indie rock singer-songwriter Girl in Red.
+"We Fell in Love in October" is a song by Norwegian indie rock singer-songwriter girl in red.
 It was released as a single on 21 November 2018 as a double single with "Forget Her".
 The song peaked at No. 14 on the US Hot Rock Songs chart in October 2019.
-The young girl with Girl in Red in the music video is Mina Rodahl.
+The young girl with girl in red in the music video is Mina Rodahl.

-In 2022, Girl in Red released the song “October Passed Me By" as a sequel to "We Fell in Love in October".
+Background

-This song, along with the song "Girls" by the same artist, are widely considered within queer circles, especially the lesbian community, to be gay anthems.
+In 2022, girl in red released the song "October Passed Me By" as a sequel to "We Fell in Love in October".
+The song's popularity contributed to girl in red's reputation as a queer icon of Gen Z.